Investing has a language of its own, but you don’t need to be a linguist to talk smartly about money. Here are a few terms you’ll need to know.

 An index is a hypothetical set of securities, used to measure the performance of a specific market.
 For example, the S&P 500 Index tracks the performance of the 500 largest publicly traded companies in the U.S. Investors can’t buy into an index directly but can buy funds designed to mimic the index.

 An index is frequently used as a benchmark, a standard to use in comparing how various markets or investments have performed.
-The S&P 500 Index is frequently used as a benchmark to gauge how well the U.S. stock market is doing in general.
+For example, the S&P 500 Index is frequently used as a benchmark to gauge how well the U.S. stock market is doing in general.

 Bond funds have different strategies too.
 Some invest in short-term (i.e., lower-risk) bonds, while others prefer long-term (i.e., higher-risk) bonds.
 Treasury and government strategies typically invest in lower-risk, high-quality bonds, while corporate and high-yield funds go for bigger yields and bigger risks.
 Investors can use one strategy or mix them up to create a style that’s right for them.
 They can also change strategies as their goals change.